tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### Test 5 - A test against Yahoo

-Next would be the Yahoo adapter, an integration test.
+Next would be the Yahoo specific adapter; an integration* test.
 When the adapter is asked for the current stock price (via port) for stock GOGL and date Tuesday, we expect the price to be 134.22.

 Can't mock it because we're using real Yahoo.
 If Yahoo change their API, the test will fail.
 The previous test would still pass as our internal API is still working, it's just the adapter that's broken.

+*is this an itegration test?
+GOOS says if you don't own it, it's not an itegration test.

 ### A note on integration tests